 Green Cadres

-The Green Cadres, or sometimes referred to as; Green Brigades or Green Guards, were originally groups of Austro-Hungarian Army deserters in the First World War.
-They were later joined by peasants discontented with wartime requisitioning, taxation, and poverty.
-A substantial number of desertions to the Green Cadres occurred as early as 1914, with their numbers peaking in the summer of 1918.
-They were present in nearly all areas of Austria-Hungary, but particularly large numbers were found in Croatia-Slavonia, Bosnia, Western Slovakia and Moravia, as well as in Galicia.
-The Green Cadres had no centralised structure and relied on peasants and banditry for food and shelter.
-As Austria-Hungary fell apart in October 1918, violent outbreaks associated with the Green Cadres peaked.
-These occurrences were particularly severe in Croatia-Slavonia, Slovakia and Galicia.
-"Greens" were also present in large areas of the Russian Empire, particularly in present-day Ukraine, however, this page is only about the Green Cadre in the former Austro-Hungarian Monarchy.
+The Green Cadres were originally groups of deserters from the Austro-Hungarian Army during the First World War which were later joined by peasants discontented with wartime requisitioning, taxation, and poverty.
+A substantial number of desertions occurred as early as 1914 and their numbers peaking in the summer of 1918 as Austria-Hungary collapsed.
+The Green Cadres had no centralised structure, and relied on peasants and banditry for food and shelter.
+The dissolution of Austria-Hungary in October 1918 saw a peak in violent outbreaks associated with the Green Cadres, particularly in Croatia-Slavonia, Slovakia and Galicia.

-The Green Cadres were initially portrayed as desirable partners to the national movements working to achieve independence of Slavic peoples from Austria-Hungary.
-However, when Czechoslovakia and the State of Slovenes, Croats and Serbs were established, the new authorities found the Green Cadres problematic because of lack of discipline and suspected Bolshevik influence.
+The Green Cadres were often nationalistic and initially portrayed as desirable partners to the national movements working to achieve independence of Slavic peoples from Austria-Hungary.
+The new authorities of independent Czechoslovakia and the State of Slovenes, Croats and Serbs found the Green Cadres problematic because of lack of discipline and suspected Bolshevik influence.
 The State of Slovenes, Croats and Serbs, faced with large-scale unrest in the countryside had to resort to inviting the Royal Serbian Army to restore order.
 The move significantly limited options available to the newly declared state, and gave the Kingdom of Serbia considerable advantage during the process of creating Yugoslavia.
 In Galicia, the short-lived Republic of Tarnobrzeg was established, with the help of the Green Cadres, until intervention by the Polish Army.
 From October to November 1918, violence was primarily directed against government officials and administration, landowners, and merchants – especially the Jews.
 The Green Cadres were largely dissolved by 1919.

 Background

-After Austria-Hungary invaded Serbia in 1914, major European powers entered what became the First World War, driven by imperialistic rivalries.
-Austria-Hungary was allied with Germany—the more powerful partner in the Central Powers.
-The Central Powers were opposed by the Triple Entente, which consisted of the United Kingdom supported by France and Russia.
-Germany saw an opportunity to expand its sphere of influence economically and expand into the Middle East, and used Austria-Hungary and the Ottoman Empire as an overland route towards Mesopotamia.
-Alliance with the Ottomans was also designed to divert Russian resources from Galicia, where Austro-Hungarian forces were battling the Russian Imperial Army.
+After Austria-Hungary invaded Serbia in 1914, the Great powers of Europe entered what became the First World War, driven by imperialistic rivalries.
+Austria-Hungary joined the Central Powers with Germany and the Ottoman Empire, which were opposed by the Triple Entente, which consisted of the United Kingdom supported by France and Russia.
+Germany — the more powerful partner in the Central Powers — saw an opportunity to expand its sphere of influence economically and expand into the Middle East, and used Austria-Hungary and the Ottoman Empire as an overland route towards Mesopotamia.
+The German–Ottoman alliance was also designed to divert Russian resources from Galicia, where Austro-Hungarian forces were battling the Russian Imperial Army.

-Austria-Hungary suffered significant economic hardships due to the war.
-The country had no provisions for a long war and relied on Germany for supplies.
+Austria-Hungary suffered significant economic hardships due to the war — the country had no provisions for a long war and relied on Germany for supplies.
 Severe fuel shortages and food rationing led to demonstrations and strikes.
-Demands for political reforms, such as Austro-Slavism or trialism, were refused and replaced with demands for independence of Slavic peoples living in the Habsburg lands.
+These worsened issues related to ethnic tensions and the political structure of the Habsburg monarchy that had plagued Austria-Hungary since long before the war.
+Demands for political reforms, such as Austro-Slavism or Trialism, were replaced with demands for independence of Slavic peoples living in the Habsburg lands.
 Emperor Charles I proposed federalisation in an unsuccessful attempt to prevent the disintegration of the empire in October 1918.
 The Hungarian government considered this proposal a repudiation of the Austro-Hungarian Compromise of 1867 and declared the end of the dual monarchy.
 The political problems were reflected in the Austro-Hungarian military.
 The government feared upheaval inspired by the October Revolution and demands to end the war even without victory.

 Desertion

-During the war, the Austro-Hungarian Army saw increasing numbers of deserters.
+The Austro-Hungarian Army saw increasing numbers of deserters during the war.
 Most of them were conscripts from rural areas who escaped from barracks, left hospitals while recovering from wounds or illnesses, or never reported back to their units after leave.
 Most lived at home and only fled to nearby forests to evade arrest when a patrol approached.
 They would often be warned of approaching gendarmes by the rural civilian population, which generally supported and fed the deserters.
 Some of the deserters helped as farmworkers.
 In the first year of the war, 6,689 were apprehended by the authorities in the Hungarian half of the monarchy, and 26,251 more the following year.
 In 1916, the number reached 38,866, increasing to 81,605 in 1917.
 In the first three months of 1918, another 46,611 were arrested.
 The Austro-Hungarian Army deployed seven infantry divisions to the interior of the country to hunt down deserters, resulting in hundreds of armed clashes.

 In 1917, the deserters were first referred to as the Green Cadres by the authorities in Croatia-Slavonia – the crown land where Green Cadres were particularly numerous.
 In some instances, they were called the Green Brigades or the Green Guards.
 Western Slovakia and Galicia also saw large numbers.
 By September 1918, there were about 50,000 Green Cadres among the Croats, Serbs, and Bosniaks, with about 10,000 in Bosnia, and the rest in Croatia-Slavonia.
 Particular centres of Green Cadres activity were the Petrova Gora hills and the Fruška Gora mountains where 8,000 and 6,000 took refuge respectively.
 Other major centres were the Zrinska Gora, and Papuk mountains, as well as in Hrvatsko Zagorje near Varaždin, and at the estate of the Metropolitanate of Karlovci near the village of Dalj.
 There were about 10,000 Green Cadres in Galicia, 4,000 in western Slovakia, and 5,000 in Moravia (around Buchlov).
 A strong Green Cadres presence was also found in the Hungarian Bakony Mountains, Slovenian Trnovo Forest Plateau, Transylvania, as well as the Wechsel and Semmering Pass regions of Lower Austria.
 The Green Cadres kept weapons issued to them by the army – including some machine guns, explosives, and artillery.